Set up G Suite Password Sync

 - If you selected User Credentials as your authorization access method, complete the Authorized User and Password fields.

 - Enter the Base distinguished name (DN).
-When you configure GAPS for the first time, your Active Directory domain's default base DN is detected and added here.
+When you configure GSPS for the first time, your Active Directory domain's default base DN is detected and added here.
 You can edit it, if required.

-If you're using GADS, this setting is usually identical to the GADS Base DN setting.
+If you're using GCDS, this setting is usually identical to the GCDS Base DN setting.

 - Enter the Mail Attribute.
-This is your Active Directory domain's mail attribute that contains each user's Google Apps email address.
+This is your Active Directory domain's mail attribute that contains each user's G Suite email address.
 In most cases, this attribute is “mail.”
-The values stored here must exactly match the Google Apps email address, including the domain part of the address.
+The values stored here must exactly match the G Suite email address, including the domain part of the address.

-If you're using the Replace domain names in LDAP email addresses option in GADS, it may not be "mail."
-Therefore, make sure you use an attribute that matches the email address in Google Apps.
+If you're using the Replace domain names in LDAP email addresses option in GCDS, it may not be "mail."
+Therefore, make sure you use an attribute that matches the email address in G Suite.

 - Click Next.
 The application tests the connection settings you provided and alerts you if there are any errors.
 Review for any error messages.
 The Summary screen should show the configuration is saved and the service is running.